DistributedMARLPredatorPrey/bootstrap/README.md

 ## Use cases

-### Train two MARL models using data augmentation
+### Train MARL System by parallelizing the environments
 1. Create a Docker compose file by specifying the number Predator-Prey environments to parallelize:
  ```bash
  python3 compose_training.py --num_env 5 > docker-compose-training.yaml
  ```
-2. Configure the environments by specifying its parameters inside the `config/config.yaml` file.
+2. Configure the environments by specifying the parameters inside the `config/config.yaml` file.
 The default configuration is:

  ```yaml
  environment: